 Ph.D.
 Cornell University

-Magda Romanska is a writer, dramaturg, and theatre theorist.
-In addition to teaching at Emerson, she is Visiting Associate Professor of Slavic Languages and Literatures at Harvard University, Research Associate at Harvard University's Minda de Gunzburg Center for European Studies, and Dramaturg for Boston Lyric Opera.
+Professor Romanska has taught at Emerson College since 2006; she has also been Visiting Associate Professor of Slavic Languages and Literatures and Visiting Associate Professor of Dramatic Arts at Harvard University.
+Currently, she is a Research Associate at Harvard University's Minda de Gunzburg Center for European Studies and Davis Center for Russian and Eurasian Studies.